|Al-Ahly players escaped from the field al-Masry fans rushed to the pitch after Wednesday’s match in Port Said [AFP]|

-But our correspondent said the issue went beyond the pitch, with Egypt experiencing a “security vacuum” after the revolution which overthrew Mubarak.
+But our correspondent said the issue goes beyond the pitch, as Egypt is experiencing a “security vacuum” after the revolution which overthrew Mubarak.

 “There were clearly riot police on that pitch, but they were seen either not getting involved or running in the other direction,” she said.

 “Some people say the police force perhaps has not been trained to deal with violence, except in the way they were trained during Mubarak, which was with sheer and brutal force.
 And now when they can’t do that, they’re unable to deal with violence.”